Acumane/thesis/argument.md

 E_W(g\mid 0\leq g\leq W) = \frac{g^2 - W g + \frac{1}{2} W^2}{W}
 $$

-The numerator is our parabola observed in the simulation above.
-You can think of the denominator as normalizing over world size, giving us the average expected error per unit length.
-We *could* guess some $g > W$, which would be irrational on account of having set $W$ ourselves, ostensibly because we believe larger worlds could not exist.
-But if we did:
+This error curve has the great benefit of being easy to read.
+Its numerator is a classic quadratic responsible for the parabola observed previously, and its denominator gives us the average error instead of an aggregate.
+If you were to solve for the function's minimum, you'll rediscover the optimal strategy—call this $g^\star$.
+Notice, too, the condition we've placed on $g$: it must belong to the interval.
+Although we *could* guess some $g > W$ or $g < 0$, it would be absurd on account of $W$'s definition and whatever a world smaller than zero means.
+The real reason for restricting $g$ is because the error function behaves differently beyond this regime:
 $$
 E_W(g\mid g > W) = g - \frac{W}{2}
 $$

-It's linear because we've lost the uncertainty of "walking" in the wrong direction; we're just subtracting the mean of the distribution.

-Notice our toy example was given a fixed beginning and end [0,10].
-This would be the equivalent of knowing our world size, which is not known to anyone but clairvoyants.
-It's also continuous, which is not the case for world sizes (we haven't counted fractions of people since 1868).
-To begin predicting optimal strategies for the Doomsday argument, we must account for this.
+For guesses $> W$, the error curve becomes linear since we've lost the uncertainty of "walking" in the wrong direction; we're just subtracting the interval's mean from $g$.
+Although guessing "out of bounds" is of no use to us presently, we won't always be so lucky.
+We have also taken for granted our knowledge of $W$, which only appears as a variable so as to not lose generality.
+What's more, our possible world interval should be discrete; while I could've picked 3.6 from the continuous interval [0,10], we haven't counted fractions of people since 1868.
+To begin predicting optimal strategies for the Doomsday argument, we must account for these complexities.

-Let's make sure our functions have an equivalent closed form for a discrete interval:
+We're allowed to integrate over a continuous interval because we're summing infinitesimals.
+Not so for a discrete one.
+Let us instead represent our error function as a sum and solve for its closed form:

 $$
 E_W(g\mid 0\leq g\leq W) =\sum_{x=0}^{W}|g - x| = \sum_{x=0}^{g}(g - x) + \sum_{x=g+1}^{W}(x - g)